cloudytuts/website/content/en/tutorials/docker/basics.md

 tags: ["docker"]
 ---

 Learning the basics of Docker is foundamental to using it in your environment.
+This tutorial will focus on the basic knowledge required to run Docker.

 # Running Your First Container